 Director of Wallace House

 Lynette has a passionate interest in press freedom issues.
 She serves on the board of Forbidden Stories, an award-winning news organization dedicated to publishing the work of journalists who have been threatened, jailed or killed.
 Additionally, she is a member of the steering committee of the Reporters Committee for Freedom of the Press.
-She is on the board of the Student Press Law Center and serves on the advisory boards for PBS FRONTLINE and the Robin Toner Prizes for Political Reporting at Syracuse University.
-She serves on the education committee of The United States Holocaust Memorial Museum.
+She serves on the advisory boards for PBS FRONTLINE and the Robin Toner Prizes for Political Reporting at Syracuse University and on the education committee of The United States Holocaust Memorial Museum.

 firstname.lastname@example.org | @lclemetson